faridelrefaey/irrigation-system/README.md

 Irrigation periods are created based on the 3 fields mentioned above with each period having a start date and an end date(once the sensor is done).

 ### API Endpoints ###
-All the API's documentation could be found in the Swagger documentation "/swagger-ui.html"
+All the API's documentation could be found in the Swagger documentation "/swagger-ui.html".<br>
+All endpoints other than the authentication are secured and should take the token created in login as an Authorization bearer token.
 #### Land: <br>
 - POST "/land": <br>